Chrysler Sebring: Third generation (JS; 2007)

 The Sebring was replaced with a new model based on the JS platform for the 2007 model year.
 The third-generation Sebring was assembled in Sterling Heights, Michigan, containing over 82% of parts sourced in North America.
 Since no 2007 convertible was offered, the 2006 Sebring convertible was left to fill the void, remaining in showrooms and on the company's website until the 2008 model's release.
-The third-generation Sebring borrowed many styling cues from the 2003 Chrysler Airflite concept.
-It also has several Chrysler-signature styling cues, several of which were borrowed from the Chrysler Crossfire.
 The Sebring sedan and convertible were also sold in right-hand drive through Chrysler's UK and Ireland dealer network.

 Chrysler offered three engines for the 2007 Sebring; the 2360 cc GEMA I4, the 2736 cc EER V6, and the 3518 cc EGF V6.
 The 3.5 L V6 is coupled to Chrysler's first ever six-speed automatic transmission, which employs Autostick technology, and the 2.7 L V6 is capable of running on cleaner-burning E85.
 Export vehicles will be offered with a 2.0 L turbocharged PDTDI (pumpe düse) diesel made by Volkswagen and the 2.0 L GEMA engine.
 The 3.5 L V6 sedan is available with all-wheel drive as an extra cost option for 2008 only.